SDK

 import { connectToSandbox, createPreview } from '@codesandbox/sdk/browser'

-const sandbox = await connectToSandbox({
+const client = await connectToSandbox({

 session: initialSessionFromServer,